Business Insurance in California: Key Takeaways

 How Much Does Business Insurance Cost in California?

-Business insurance costs in California range from as low as $82 monthly for workers' compensation to as high as $164 monthly for a business owner's policy.
+Business insurance in California costs $82 to $164 monthly, depending on coverage types.
 Industry and risk factors drive these price differences.
-Below you can compare average rates for the four most common business insurance types in California:
+Here are average rates for the four most common business insurance types in California:

 BOP$164$1,966